Vector-valued Almost Sure Invariance Principle For Non-stationary Dynamical Systems: Applications

-\begin{enumerate} \item Condition (Min) in \cite{CR} and (LB) in \cite{HNTV} are not required here.
-This Corollary works for all non-stationary dynamical systems whose transfer operators have spectral gap uniformly in the sense of \cite{CR}.
-Gou\"ezel in \cite{G} obtained the following similar result: if the transfer operator of the stationary dynamical system has a spectral gap, then stationary VASIP holds, without assuming the (Min) or (LB) conditions.
-Using this result, Luzzatto and Melbourne in \cite{LM} obtained stationary VASIP for interval maps with singularities.
+\end{enumerate} \end{remark} \begin{remark} Observe that conditions (Min) in \cite{CR} and (LB) in \cite{HNTV} are not required here.
+This observation applies to the stationary dynamical systems in \cite{G} which obtained a similar result: the VASIP holds without assuming conditions (Min) and (LB) (e.g., Rychlik maps \cite{Rychi} are this type of systems).
+Then \cite{LM} obtained the VASIP for interval maps with singularities, by proving the VASIP for induced Rychlik maps and employing tower techniques of \cite{MT} (see the Propositions 3.1 and 4.1 in \cite{LM}). \end{remark}

-\item $\mathcal{V}$ is usually chosen to be anisotropic Banach spaces or more simple Banach spaces such as H\"older functions, Lipschitz functions or bounded variation functions.